RichieHG/linq/README.md

 Produce this output: `{false, true, true}`

 For these reason you have to think in your boolean expression like in a mirror, it means, write your validation thinking your expected value has a FALSE result.
 Otherwise you will have to use DESCENDING methods and write your validation expecting a TRUE result.

+## MinMax
+If we want to create a custom *comparer* to MinMax methos we have to implement the *IComparable* interface in our main class.

+For *Non-nullable types* MinMax methods will throw a Exception if the collection is empty

+For *Nullable types* MinMax methods will return a *null* if the collection is empty